-- (i) where the claim is based on the death of the insured person and the insured person dies as a result of:
+(i) where the claim is based on the death of the insured person and the insured person dies as a result of:

-- suicide; or - an event where, in our reasonable opinion, the insured person took their own life; or - an event which, in our reasonable opinion, was intentionally caused by and/or arranged by the insured person and which resulted in their serious injury, in so far as any of the above circumstances occur:

-- a. within 12 months of the benefit start date of the main benefit which the claim relates to; or - b. within 12 months of the date on which your policy is reinstated in terms of condition 3.2, where your policy has previously lapsed in terms of that condition; or - c. within 12 months of the date of an increase in the benefit amount (except where the increase occurred under the indexation option as described in condition 3.4), but only for the amount of the increase,
+- suicide; or - an event where, in our reasonable opinion, the insured person took their own life; or - an event which, in our reasonable opinion, was intentionally caused by and/or arranged by the insured person and which resulted in their serious injury, a. within 12 months of the benefit start date of the main benefit which the claim relates to; or b. within 12 months of the date on which your policy is reinstated in terms of condition 3.2, where your policy has previously lapsed in terms of that condition; or c. within 12 months of the date of an increase in the benefit amount (except where the increase occurred under the indexation option as described in condition 3.4), but only for the amount of the increase,

-- (ii) where any circumstances explained in your policy schedule apply, - or - (iii) where the circumstances set out in condition 10.1 apply.
+(ii) where any circumstances explained in your policy schedule apply,